CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Related Work

 \subsection{Representation Learning}

-Engagement prediction research has primarily focused on utilizing two categories of features for representation learning: high-level features, which are more easily interpretable by humans, and low-level features extracted from deep neural networks.
-High-level features offer the advantages of noise reduction and reduced redundancy in the data.
-Studies such as \citet{niu2018automatic} utilized GAP features (Gaze, Action units, Head pose) and employed GRU to model temporal information.
-Similarly, \citet{copur2022engagement} also utilized GAP features and demonstrated the informative nature of the variance of these features within a short period for engagement detection.
+Engagement prediction research has focused on high-level features, which are more interpretable by humans, or low-level features from deep neural networks.
+High-level features offer the advantages of noise reduction. \citet{copur2022engagement} and \citet{niu2018automatic} utilized GAP features (Gaze, Facial Action Units, Head pose) and employed temporal networks such as GRU or LSTM to model temporal information.
 However, high-level features have the limitation of ignoring subtle movements or informative behaviors that are not captured by the chosen features.

-Recently, deep learning approaches have gained significant popularity in engagement prediction.
-A common approach is to employ a hybrid design comprising a CNN backbone and a Temporal Network to capture spatial-temporal information.
-For example, \citet{liao2021deep} combined SENet and LSTM with global attention layers to extract facial and temporal features. \citet{mehta2022three} combined 3D DenseNet with a 3D self-attention module to capture global relationships among the features. \citet{selim2022students} utilized EfficientNetB7 as the backbone and incorporated different temporal networks such as LSTM, Bi-LSTM, and TCN.
-However, the prediction of these methods is hard to interpret and they do not demonstrate superior results compared to GAP features.
+Recently, deep learning approaches have gained significant popularity.
+Hybrid design comprising a CNN architecture and a temporal network to capture spatial-temporal information becomes common. \citet{abedi2021improving} incorporated Resnet and Temporal Convolutional Network for prediction. \citet{liao2021deep} combined SENet and LSTM with global attention layers. \citet{mehta2022three} utilized 3D DenseNet with self-attention to capture global relationships among the features. \citet{ikram2023recognition} divided the video into small segments and predicted the engagement level using the learner's affective state of each segment.
+However, these methods are not interpretable and do not demonstrate superior results compared to GAP features.